 09 of 11

-Avoid Contact with Acids
+Avoid Contact With Acids

 If you've noticed yellowing on your stored embroidery fabrics or finished embroidered items you've wrapped in tissue, or placed directly against the wooden surface of a shelf, your item has been in contact with acid.
 Acid is common in wood products including both sealed and unsealed shelving and tissue paper.

 To avoid this problem, line your shelves with acid-free paper and wrap the items in acid-free or archival tissue to keep them safe.
-Another option is to purchase archival quality boxes from scrapbooking and photography supply houses for storing your treasures.
+Another option is to purchase archival-quality boxes from scrapbooking and photography supply houses for storing your treasures.

-Large items, such as tablecloths or bedding, is best stored rolled rather than folded.
+Large items, such as tablecloths or bedding, are best stored rolled rather than folded.
 This helps to avoid some of the permanent or hard-to-remove creasing that happens when items are stored without re-folding often.

 You can order acid-free tubes from shipping suppliers or just ask at your local fabric store.
 The rolls leftover from upholstery fabrics are the perfect size for rolling and storing larger items.
-Protect the outside edges of the roll my sewing a sleeve out of washed, unbleached muslin.
+Protect the outside edges of the roll by sewing a sleeve out of washed, unbleached muslin.
 Slip the rolled item into the sleeve and stand it up in a closet.

 10 of 11